khulnasoft/integrations-core/ray/README.md

 ### Installation

-Starting from Agent release 7.49.0, the Ray check is included in the [Datadog Agent][2] package.
+Starting from Agent release 7.49.0, the Ray check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 **WARNING**: This check uses [OpenMetrics](https://docs.khulnasoft.com/integrations/openmetrics/) to collect metrics from the OpenMetrics endpoint Ray can expose, which requires Python 3.